semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

-Also the describe function shows a lot more columns than before.
+Also, the describe function shows a lot more columns than before.

 ```python